wp-plugins/haiku-minimalist-audio-player/readme.txt

 == Changelog ==

+= 0.4.4 =

+* Fixed audio tag replacement

+* Better init for scripts and styles

 = 0.4.3 =

 * Change javascript loading behavior so plugin doesn't try to start too early and cause a Flash error on some browsers.

 = 0.4.2 =

 * Minor PHP cleanup.

 = 0.4.1 =

 * MP3 auto-replace now replaces all links on page (thanks pasevin!).

 * Optimized database updates & admin page load.